 In public squares around Guanajuato, you will find several statues of Don Quijote and other statues such as the Angel shown above.

-4. The Tunnels
+4. Walk the Guanajuato Tunnels

 For as little as $2 you can get the traditional pork torta and a drink in the market, just look for the stalls where there are queues of locals.

-The fruit and vegetable displays are colourful, abundant and sweet smelling as you wander through the market.
+The fruit and vegetable displays are colourful, abundant and sweet-smelling as you wander through the market.

 One of our favourite things to do in Guanajuato is to wander through the alleyways of Guanajuato city and stumble across some amazing coffee shops and restaurants.